Notes to Heidegger’s Aesthetics

 52. We address the famous whose shoes controversy in section 4.

 53. This famously chagrined Carnap, for whom such a seeming hypostatization of negation was the very epitome of metaphysical nonsense.
-Indeed, Friedman (2000) argues that this sentence effectively represents the moment which split the so-called analytic and continental traditions asunder.
+Carnap completely misunderstood Heidegger, and Friedman (2000) argues that this sentence effectively represents the moment which split the so-called analytic and continental traditions asunder.
 Because “The Origin of the Work of Art” rethinks and develops this phenomenon of the “nothing” in terms of the “earth,” this essay helps us better understand what Heidegger was groping toward with that initially obscure formulation from 1929.
+The active “noth-ing” Heidegger is describing can be encountered phenomenologically in the suggestive glimmering of that which is not-yet a thing but which seems to beckon us to put it into words and thereby bring it fully into being (like philosophical midwives).
+Still, Heidegger transitions to the “earth” because this allows him to describe the way we encounter the texture-laden “rift-structure” of being better than the overly amorphous and textureless sounding “noth-ing.”
+For more on the philosophical motivations behind Heidegger’s controversial phenomenological descriptions of the “noth-ing” of the nothing, see Thomson forthcoming.

 54. “From Van Gogh’s painting we cannot even determine where these shoes stand” (PLT 33/GA5 18)—or “to whom they belong” (GA5 18 note a), Heidegger adds in a note he made in the margins of a copy of the 1960 Reclam edition, clearly in response to Meyer Shapiro’s criticism.
 On this basis, Shapiro concluded that (1) “Heidegger changed his interpretation of Van Gogh’s painting” and (2) “ended up admitting that he was uncertain about whose shoes they were.”
 Meyer’s former conclusion is exaggerated (Heidegger retracts nothing essential from his phenomenological interpretation of Van Gogh, as we will see in section 4), and his second misses the point of Heidegger’s note, which is that no one (neither he nor Shapiro) can be certain about who originally broke in the shoes which Van Gogh painted.
 See Shapiro 1968(p.
 142 note 9) and Shapiro 1994.
 The quotations above are taken from Craven 1997, p.
 161. On Shapiro, see also Craven 1994.

-55. Heidegger is the only one who thinks that the key to the enduring appeal Van Gogh's famous painting of “A Pair of Shoes” can be found in the poignant way in which the painting paradoxically depicts an absence making itself present.
-Cliff Edwards, who spent “many hours in Amsterdam's Van Gogh Museum with this painting,” suggests that “Vincent, in these empty shoes, painted absence,” although, as we will see, Edwards means something different than Heidegger does by this (Edwards 2004, pp. 52, 54).
+55. Heidegger is not the only one who thinks that the key to the enduring appeal Van Gogh’s famous painting of “A Pair of Shoes” can be found in the poignant way in which the painting paradoxically depicts an absence making itself present.
+Cliff Edwards, who spent “many hours in Amsterdam’s Van Gogh Museum with this painting,” suggests that “Vincent, in these empty shoes, painted absence,” although, as we will see, Heidegger means something different by this than Edwards does (see Edwards 2004, pp. 52, 54).

 57. Even Shapiro eventually found it important to draw our attention to “[t]he thickness and heaviness of the impasto pigment substance, the emergence of the dark shoes from the shadow into the light, the irregular, angular patterns and surprisingly loosened laces extended beyond the silhouettes of the shoes” (1994, p.
 146, emphasis added), all without ever realizing how close he was coming to Heidegger’s phenomenological interpretation of Van Gogh’s painting.